media-stream-app/landing-page/docs/glossary.md

 ### Embed Script

-A javascript snippet you insert into your existing front end application.
+Javascript snippet you insert into your existing front end application.
 The media stream snippet doesn't come with any default styles.

 ## M

 ### Media Stream Profile

 Is sent as a zip file in the onboarding email.
 This is used in the OBS application for stream to work correctly.

+Please make sure that this file is kept in a safe location.

 ## S